INCF/nineml-spec/source/user_layer.rst

 connected to and from explicitly defined ports of the cell components in the source and projection populations

-SingleValue and RandomValue elements used in properties of a projection (in the Connectivity, Response, Plasticity and Delay elements) take the size of the number of connections made.
+SingleValue and RandomDistributionValue elements used in properties of a projection (in the Connectivity, Response, Plasticity and Delay elements) take the size of the number of connections made.
 Explicitly array values, ArrayValue and ExternalArrayValue, are only permitted with connection